No Mercy (2003): Main event matches

 The fifth contest was an "I Quit" match, where in order to win one competitor must force the other to say "I Quit", between WWE Chairman Vince McMahon, escorted by Sable, and SmackDown General manager Stephanie McMahon, his daughter.
 Stephanie was accompanied to the ring by her mother, Linda McMahon.
 Vince had altered the rules of the match, including the stipulation that Stephanie could defeat him by pinfall or submission, but he had to force her to quit.
-Furthermore, the loser of the match had to surrender their position in the company (Chairman or General Manager for Vince and Stephanie, respectively).
-The match ended when Vince choked Stephanie with a lead pipe, and Linda quit the match for Stephanie.
-As a result, Stephanie was removed from the position of General Manager of SmackDown.
+Furthermore, the loser of the match had to surrender their position in the company (Chairman or general manager for Vince and Stephanie, respectively).
+The match ended when Vince made Stephanie pass out, by choking her out with a lead pipe.
+Linda quit the match for Stephanie by throwing in the towel, and as a result, Stephanie was removed from the position of general manager of SmackDown.

 The first featured bout was a standard match between Kurt Angle and John Cena.
 Angle began bleeding internally after Cena performed a DDT on the ring apron on him.
 Later in the match, Cena attempted a FU but Angle reversed it into an unsuccessful cover attempt.
 Following that, Angle attempted an Angle Slam but Cena countered the maneuver.
 Cena later gave Angle an FU for a near fall and Angle gave Cena an Angle Slam for a near fall.
 Angle then countered Cena and applied an ankle lock, which led to Cena submitting.